-- a sound project-management plan, including appropriate risk and contingency planning; - demonstration that the activities will be conducted by persons well qualified for the purpose; - demonstration that the resources described in the proposal are appropriate for the implementation of the project.
+- a sound project-management plan, including appropriate risk and contingency planning;

+- demonstration that the activities will be conducted by persons well qualified for the purpose;

+-demonstration that the budget requested is necessary for the implementation of the project and properly justified.

-38 Any application for funding of IPR activities under the ERC Proof of Concept will not discharge beneficiaries from their prior obligations under their pre-existing ERC grant agreement in respect of protecting IPR capable of industrial or commercial application.
-If any foreground was potentially protectable in the pre-existing ERC project, beneficiaries had the legal obligation to seek for adequate and effective protection according to Regulation (EU) No 1290/2013 ('Horizon 2020 rules for participation and dissemination') and the ERC Model Grant Agreement.
+41 Any application for funding of IPR activities under the ERC Proof of Concept will not discharge beneficiaries from their prior obligations under their pre-existing ERC Grant Agreement in respect of protecting IPR capable of industrial or commercial application.
+If any foreground was potentially protectable in the pre-existing ERC project, beneficiaries had the legal obligation to seek for adequate and effective protection according to the Rules for Participation and the ERC Model Grant Agreement.